 Q: How can I know which of the approved vaccines is being administered?
 What if I’m comfortable with only one of the approved vaccines?

->

-> A: UK HealthCare is now offering the Pfizer and Johnson and Johnson vaccines and you may specify which you prefer.
-If you prefer a different vaccine other than these, you are welcome to get it elsewhere and provide proof that you received it.
+A: UK HealthCare is now offering the Pfizer and Johnson and Johnson vaccines and you may specify which you prefer.

->

-> Q: Will there be any cost to UK HealthCare employees for COVID vaccination offered through Employee Health?
+Q: Will there be any cost to UK HealthCare employees for COVID vaccination offered through Employee Health?

 A: No. Earlier, the federal government announced that the COVID vaccine would be free to Americans but that providers could bill for its administration.
 UK HealthCare has decided we will not bill for COVID vaccines or their administration.

 Q: What if I am unable to schedule my second Pfizer vaccine dose 21 days later (or 28 days for the Moderna vaccine)?

 A: Guidelines specify that the Pfizer booster dose should not be given earlier than 21 days (or 28 days for the Moderna vaccine), but you have flexibility on when you schedule the second dose.
 Our recommendation is that you schedule the second dose as soon as your schedule allow.

 Q: I’ve recently been positive for COVID.
 When can I consider being vaccinated?